 🐓 Ingredients

-💡 Want BBQ drumsticks?
-Use a dry rub and brush on your favorite BBQ sauce during the last 5 minutes of grilling.
+- Want BBQ flavor?
+Add a dry rub and brush with your favorite sauce during the last 5 minutes.

 🔥 Pro Tip: Use a grill surface thermometer for accurate temps—hood thermometers aren’t reliable for this.
 See A Beginners Guide to Grill Temperature to learn more.